algofoogle/tt03p5-solo-squash/doc/testing.md

         1. Print VSYNC/LZC error counts (if any).
         2. If the ball and/or paddle were detected, print their position.
         3. Print a table showing the colour stats: RGB bitfield; colour name; actual count; expected count.

+## Testing by Verilator simulation

+For more info on this, see [Visual simulation with Verilator](https://github.com/algofoogle/solo_squash#visual-simulation-with-verilator).